dev-cetera/df_router/README.md

               ),
               RouteBuilder(
                 basePath: '/messages',
-                // Preserves the route when navigating away.
+                // Preserves the RouteState when navigating away.
 This means it will
                 // be kept in memory and not disposed until manually disposed.
                 shouldPreserve: true,
                 builder: (context, prev, pathQuery) {